srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. Notice that the device detail blade provides access to a number of device related functions as well the device properties.
 These functions will be explored in later labs.

-1. Notice that the keys values and connection strings are populated, although obsfucated - click the **eye** icon on the right of each field to toggle showing and hiding the values.
+1. Notice that the keys values and connection strings are populated, although obfuscated - click the **eye** icon on the right of each field to toggle showing and hiding the values.

 1. To copy the **Primary Connection String** to the clipboard, click the **Copy** icon to the right of the field.